travis-ci/docs-travis-ci-com/user/tutorial.md

 ## Switching accounts

-You can easily switch between you cloud platform provider accounts:
+You can easily switch between your cloud platform provider accounts:

 1. Click on your account icon in the top right corner on [Travis-ci.com](https://travis-ci.com).